csmunuku/file_hashes/README.md

 #### NOTES:
 *  for Python3 and Ruby scripts, I have used sha256 for finding the hashing.
 We can probably look at other hashing algorithms which might be faster in calculating the hashes for improved speed.
 *  For the bash script, just used cksum, we can probably use one of Secure Hash Algorithms (SHA) including SHA1, SHA256 and SHA512
-*  For simpler calculations, unix based tools like `diff`, `cmp` can as well be used.

 #### More Info on Cryptographic Algorithms:
 For Data Integrity validations are done using Message Digest OR Secure Hash Algorithms.